 Not necessarily.
 Many report cards are reliable and relevant.
 Others vary greatly in the types of information made available, how the information is presented, and how it is compared ("apples to apples" or "apples to oranges)."
-University of Iowa Hospitals and Clinics believes that objective data (such as outcomes reporting) is more relevant and reliable than subjective data (such as reporting based on a hospital or individual physician’s reputation).
+Mercy Health believes that objective data (such as outcomes reporting) is more relevant and reliable than subjective data (such as reporting based on a hospital or individual physician’s reputation).

 How do you know that you receive quality care?

 Since quality care can mean different things to different people, there may not be a single answer.
 For most people, quality care is simply getting the best care possible.
 This means having a good relationship with your physician, receiving your care in a timely, efficient fashion, getting your questions answered clearly and quickly, and generally feeling satisfied with the care you receive.

 What is an example of a reliable quality report card?

 The U.S. Centers for Medicare and Medicaid Services (CMS)

 provides relevant, valid, quality information.
 CMS has identified over two dozen quality measures that hospitals should use in submitting quality performance data.
 All these measures were chosen because they relate to three serious medical conditions— heart attack, heart failure, and pneumonia—that are common among people with Medicare and to the surgical care provided to this category of patients.